frodsan/mat/README.md

 Usage
 -----

-`mat` fakes a SMTP server and prints incoming emails to stdout.
-By default, it binds to port 2525.
+By default, it uses port 2525.

 ```
 $ mat